A Practical Guide to Apple Search Ads

 2. How to Set up Apple Search Ads: Structuring Your Account from Scratch

 With the context above, let’s drill down into specific, practical inputs that should help you get started without falling into some of the usual early mistakes.

 Apple provides two flavors of ASA: Basic and Advanced.
 While Basic can sound enticing at first glance due to it requiring minimal management, I strongly recommend against it.
 You will lose the most valuable part of ASA, the insights, as well as be blind to the keywords your ads are placed against.

 Apple will create the ads from the material displayed in your App Store listing (“metadata”) for the localization users specify in their settings: “Locales” are country/language combinations.
 You don’t have to upload specific creatives for ASA, although you can, through Custom Product Pages.

-I am often asked whether to bid or not on your own app name.
+I am often asked whether to bid or not on your app name.
 I’ll keep a more detailed take on this for another post, but spoiler alert: If you don’t defend your brand, another app will show up on top of yours, potentially stealing traffic that took a lot of effort to bring to the App Store in the first place.
 Hence the term “brand defense.”

 I strongly recommend having brand campaigns entirely separated from all others.
-Beyond that, my personal recommendation is to treat “ASA brand” and “ASA non-brand” as two completely different channels, each with their own goals.
+Beyond that, my recommendation is to treat “ASA brand” and “ASA non-brand” as two completely different channels, each with their own goals.
 The return on ad spend you can expect from each is very different, as is the very nature of defensive vs. offensive activity.